lbfiorino/flow-export/cicflowmeter/README.md

 # CICFlowMeter

 :warning: Needs coding to get timestamp in microseconds.
+See https://github.com/lbfiorino/CICFlowMeter.git.

 # Install on Ubuntu 20.04